 - First, put your meat in the pot.
 Here I did two bundles at once and put them in mostly frozen (I thawed them just enough to keep the inner wrap from sticking to the meat when I opened the packages).

 - Next, you’ll need to add some kind of liquid.
 I like to use beef broth, as it adds a really nice flavor to the meat, but you can use chicken broth, vegetable stock, or even just water and some of your favorite seasonings.
 It really doesn’t matter, as long as you have liquid in the pot.
 The liquid is important!
-I add enough to cover the meat about halfway.
+Add enough to cover the meat about halfway.

 - After adding the liquid, lock the lid in place and make sure the steam release valve is set to ‘Sealing’.
 Set the pot on Manual, High Pressure, and set the timer to 120 minutes.
 After a few seconds, the pot will start the cooking process and you don’t have to do anything else till it’s done.

 Note: meat will cook in MUCH less time than this in an Instant Pot.
 For example, when I cook frozen chicken breasts, I only set it to 20 minutes.
 For game meat, however, I just prefer a long cook time so it gets nice and tender.
 You can set even longer times than this; it really comes down to personal preference.

 - When the timer goes off, let the pressure release naturally for 10 minutes or more.
 You can use quick release; I just prefer natural release because I’m usually off doing something else when the timer goes off, so I forget about it. 😉 Once the float valve is down, the pressure is fully released and you can open the lid.

 Straight out of the pot, the meat is delicious and ready to eat.
-You can enjoy it right away, or if you cook it in bigger batches like I do, you can store it in the fridge to use in different meals over several days.
+You can enjoy it right away, or if you cook it in bigger batches like I do, you can store it in the fridge or freezer to use in different meals over several days.

 9 ways to use pressure cooked venison